BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 Within enumerative algebraic geometry, and more specifically cohomological Donaldson--Thomas theory \cite{davison2020cohomological,szendroi2014cohomological}, we use our results to prove the cohomological integrality theorem for general 2CY categories and their undeformed 3CY completions.
 The 2CY version of this conjecture states that there is an isomorphism

-where $\FM_{\CA}$ is the stack of objects in a fixed 2CY category $\CA$.
-Up to a cohomological shift the left hand side is the Borel--Moore homology of $\FM_{\CA}$, and each $\underline{\CF}_a$ is a bounded complex of mixed Hodge structures.
-We prove this by proving a stronger relative version, in terms of the tensor category of mixed Hodge modules on the coarse moduli space $\CM_{\CA}$.
-The above isomorphism is reminiscent of a PBW-type isomorphism, and indeed we prove it by producing a (relative) PBW isomorphism for the CoHA associated to $\CA$.
-Via dimensional reduction \cite{kinjo2022dimensional}, the theorem implies the cohomological integrality conjecture regarding the 3CY completion of 2CY categories; a concrete consequence is the (refined) integrality theorem for the DT partition function of local K3 surfaces.
+where $\FM_{\CA}$ is the stack of objects in a fixed 2CY category $\CA$ and $\K(\CA)$ is a version of a numerical Grothendieck group for $\CA$.
+Up to a cohomological shift, the left-hand side is the Borel--Moore homology of $\FM_{\CA}$, and each $\underline{\CF}_a$ is a bounded complex of mixed Hodge structures.
+We prove this conjecture by proving a stronger relative version (Theorem~\ref{theorem:relPBW}), in terms of the tensor category of mixed Hodge modules on the coarse moduli space $\CM_{\CA}$.
+The above isomorphism is an isomorphism of Poincar\'e--Birkhoff--Witt (PBW) type, and indeed we prove it by producing a (relative) PBW isomorphism for the cohomological Hall algebra (CoHA) associated to $\CA$.
+Via dimensional reduction \cite{kinjo2022dimensional}, the theorem implies the cohomological integrality conjecture regarding the 3CY completions of 2CY categories; a concrete consequence is the (refined) integrality theorem for the DT partition function of local K3 surfaces.
 In the rest of the introduction we explain, connect and motivate these results in more depth.